You are here

 Before using VirtualBox (or similar) in teaching, please contact computing support — they need to know in advance so that they can accommodate large VM images, and they can often suggest an efficient way of distributing your course materials.

-Login to your DICE machine as normal, start up a terminal and run the VirtualBox command.
+To make and install a VM, login to your DICE machine as normal, start up a terminal and run the VirtualBox command.
 Using the GUI wizard, create a new virtual host and virtual disk image.
 (The disk image should be in your computer's /disk/scratch rather than your home directory for performance reasons.)
 You can then install any Guest OS from an ISO image or physical CD (e.g. Fedora or Windows).
 Note that you have to first mount the image file or CD to make it available to your virtual machine - use the CD menu in VirtualBox to do this.

 Get install images for some popular Linux distros from: